WilliamCMajor/employee-manager/Readme.md

 # Employee Manager Login
+This project is a user register login, and authenticate web application.
+Using server side routing middleware to host static file.
+Create a custom API, using JSON file to store data.
+Fetch data and display it on the client side.

 ### Setting Up A Basic User Authentication System.
-Were going to setup a basic user login form for the employee manager.
+Setup a basic user login form for the employee manager.

 ### Read files with Node.js